 Big-eared dog pulls off some serious shine.
 Sometimes you have to sing for your supper—and dance for entrance to your own home.
 This kind of smooth, flawless side to side motion is perfect shine for men who want to let the ladies have the spotlight.
 Of course, with ears that big, there’s no way all eyes won’t be on you.

-Chihuahua gets back to his Mexican roots.
+Chihuahua gets back to his salsa roots.
 There’s no way this dog doesn’t know exactly what he’s doing.
 Stuart the Chihuahua has danced his way into the hearts of many, and perhaps uses these moves to woo the ladies.
 He looks more comfortable on two legs than four, and is encouraged by his owners’ whoops to keep moving.

 Spider shows off what an eight-legged shine looks like.
 (For those who are spider squeamish, the good stuff starts at minute 2:15—and he’s so adorable, arachnophobia takes a backseat).
 Sure, it’s a mating dance, but put it to some tango and suddenly you realize just how suave spiders can be in their Latin dances.
 It’s up to the males to showboat with dancing to lure a female close.
 Kind of like machismo on the dance floor, sometimes it really does work!